-Based on the Atterberg limits, the overburden material classifies as Fat Clay (CH) and is considered highly expansive.
-To limit the risk of differential slab movements, all concrete slabs on grade should be constructed in accordance with Section 7.3, "Slab On Grade Recommendations" of this report.
+Based on the Atterberg limits, the reddish-brown overburden material classifies as Fat Clay (CH) and is considered minimally expansive.

 5 GEOTECHNICAL CONCERNS

 The following geotechnical concerns are based upon the subsurface materials encountered during this exploration and CFS's understanding of the project as described in Section 2, "Project Description" of this report.
 If any changes to the planned structure's location, loading or elevations occur, CFS must be allowed to review these changes, and if necessary, issue amendments to this report and its recommendations.